-- (a) the appropriate balance between the use of terminal examinations and other forms of assessment in qualifications systems; - (b) whether curriculum and qualifications systems ensure that teachers and lecturers are able to make effective use of formative and summative assessment; - (c) how the portability and currency of qualifications across the UK can be established and maintained and - (d) how the implications of fragmentation in the education system, which the COVID-19 pandemic has exposed, in respect of qualifications and the curriculum can be addressed.
+- (a) the appropriate balance between the use of terminal examinations and other forms of assessment in qualifications systems; - (b) whether curriculum and qualifications systems ensure that teachers and lecturers are able to make effective use of formative and summative assessment; - (c) how the portability and currency of qualifications across the UK can be established and maintained and - (d) how the implications of fragmentation in the education system, which the COVID-19 pandemic has exposed, in respect of qualifications and the curriculum can be addressed."

-(North Tyneside)

-Helen Johns to move, Claire Ward to second: In the first paragraph: Before 'academic pursuit' insert 'purely'.
-In the third paragraph: After 'young people' insert ', their emotional and cultural development'.
+Helen Johns moved, Claire Ward seconded:

+Before 'academic pursuit' insert 'purely'.

+In the third paragraph:

+After 'young people' insert ', their emotional and cultural development'.

 In bullet (c):

-After 'UK' insert ', Europe and the wider world'.
-(Executive)
+After 'UK' insert ', Europe and the wider world'."